 1. combine the sugar and the coconut oil together.
 This will be a bit of a chore if the oil is hard.
 Keep working at it and it will soften.
 When it’s well mixed, add the essential oils and make sure they are well distributed throughout the mixture.

-2. Use a small spatula to scoop out the scrub into the plastic jars
+2. Use a small spatula to scoop the scrub into the plastic jars

 To Use: Scoop out a bit of the mixture while in the shower and rub it onto your chest, neck, and shoulders to help open up your sinuses.

 There are over 700 species of Eucalyptus, and almost all of them are found in Australia.
 Although the essential oil in Eucalyptus leaves is typically poisonous to most animal species, the Koala’s digestive system has been specially adapted to be completely immune to it.
 Therefore, it is one of the few mammals to survive on a diet of eucalyptus leaves.
 Eucalyptus globulus trees were planted in the late 1800s to protect citrus groves from the harsh Santa Ana winds.

 Non-toxic, non-irritating but if oxidized, it may cause irritation or sensitization.
 Eucalyptus has been known to antidote homeopathic remedies.
 Please don’t use it on children under ten years of age.
 If you use Eucalyptus globulus with asthmatics, be very careful with your dilution.
 Keep it low (1% to start which is 6 dr in 1 oz carrier).
 The reason is that although research shows it can be helpful with bronchial asthma, it may also set off an asthma attack.
 Go on a case-by-case basis.